-Lack of clean water supplies in isolated rural communities in PNG especially affect women and children with both the burden of carrying water and the incidence of water-borne diseases.
+Lack of clean water supplies in isolated rural communities in Papua New Guinea affects women and children the most, with both the burden of carrying water and the incidence of water-borne diseases.

 For almost 20 years the United Church in PNG has been providing water tanks, gravity fed systems, and taps close to home.